On amenable Hilbert-Schmidt stable groups: Central extensions and HS-stable, permutation unstable groups

 \section{Central extensions and HS-stable, permutation unstable groups}

-When searching for an amenable HS-stable non permutation stable group we were led naturally to consider the (in)permanence of HS-stability by central extensions.
-We will eventually use central extensions to build our example but we start with the following Proposition which, as we will see, is the most general result possible for central extensions.
+When searching for an amenable HS-stable non permutation stable group we were led naturally to consider the (in)permanence of HS-stability by central quotients.
+We will eventually use central quotients to build our example but we start with the following Proposition which, as we will see, is the most general result possible for central quotients.

 \begin{proposition} Suppose we have an extension $1 \to N \to G \to H \to 1$, where $N$ is finite and central and $G$ is an HS-stable group.
-Then $H$ is HS-stable. \end{proposition} \begin{proof} Any character on $G$ restricted to $Z(G)$ is multiplicative.
-Since any finite subgroup of $\T$ is cyclic we may, without loss of generality suppose that $N$ is cyclic.
-For ease of notation we give a proof for the case $N=\mathbb{Z}/2\mathbb{Z}.$ The general case $N = \mathbb{Z}/k\mathbb{Z}$ is similar, just with clunkier notation.
+Then $H$ is HS-stable. \end{proposition} \begin{proof} Since $N$ is finite it is a product of cyclic groups.
+Arguing inductively we may without loss of generality assume that $N$ is cyclic.
+For notational convenience we will moreover assume that $N=\Z/2\Z.$